mgds/ASP-IntegratedMap/README.md

 ## Installation

-To install, simply download and follow the example in index.html to integrate into a web page.
+To install, simply download and follow the example in index.html to integrate the map interface into a web page.
+To launch map interface for a single cruise, follow the example in index_cruise.php.

 ## Issues